For the third time in as many weeknights, the NBC Nightly News has

 WILLIAMS: By the way, we checked - the "shout-out, gotcha question" that got her talking about Paul Revere was a reporter asking her, quote, "What have you seen so far today, and what are you going to take away from your visit?"
 A political web site reported today Palin supporters have attempted to change the story of Revere's ride on Wikipedia to reflect her version of events.

 LESTER HOLT: So what's the true story behind Paul Revere's famous ride?
 It's a question that's made for some spirited debate ever since Sarah Palin said Revere was out to warn the British.
 And now that debate has moved to the online pages of Wikipedia, where, with a few strokes of the keyboard, Palin supporters are hoping to square her version of history.
-Here's NBC's Lee Cowan,- Rich Noyes is Research Director at the Media Research Center.
-Click here to follow him on Twitter.
+Here's NBC's Lee Cowan,

 [Graphic: JUST THE FACTS?]